 When an empathic person is in a sexual relationship and especially an intimate long-term relationship with another person, sex creates emotional, physical and spiritual bonds.
 Bonds and trust that grow from the connected exchange sex provides deepen the feelings of...

 Did you know that your brain can be affected in some big ways by narcissistic abuse in toxic relationships?
 It's true.
-If you think of your body as a computer of sorts, your brain acts as your operating system.
-It helps you to navigate and make sense of the world...
+Your Body is to a Computer as Your Brain is to an Operating System If you think of your body as a computer of sorts, your brain acts as your...

 This is Why It's So Hard to Leave a Narcissist in a Toxic Relationship - The shocking reason why you haven't already left the narcissist.
 Are you codependent in a toxic relationship with a narcissist or someone who has NPD?
 Are you tired of the gaslighting and drama...

 Angela Atkinson is a certified trauma counselor and the author of more than 20 books on narcissism, narcissistic abuse recovery, and related topics.
 A recognized expert on narcissism and narcissistic personality disorder who has studied and written extensively on narcissistic personality disorder and narcissistic abuse in toxic relationships since 2006, she has a popular narcissistic abuse recovery YouTube channel.
 Atkinson was inspired to begin her work as a result of having survived toxic relationships of her own.